square/kotlinpoet/docs/interop-kotlinx-metadata-specs.md

 KotlinPoet-metadata-specs
 =========================

-`KotlinPoet-metadata-specs` is an API for converting `kotlinpoet-metadata` types to KotlinPoet source representations of their APIs.
+`interop:kotlinx-metadata:specs` is an API for converting `interop:kotlinx-metadata:core` types to KotlinPoet source representations of their APIs.
 This includes full type resolution, signatures, enclosed elements, and general stub source representations of the underlying API.

 ### Example